A Persuasive Approach to Combating Misinformation: Related Works

 \section{Related Works}

-This work proposes a soft approach, which doesn't involve direct censorship or tagging, for combating online misinformation. \citet{Jackson2022}, \citet{Howe2023} and \citet{Pennycook2022} similarly advocate for softer approaches. \citet{Howe2023} proposed to cap the depth (limit how many times messages can be relayed) or limit width (make it more difficult for a user to forward a post to many people) of a social network to improve information fidelity on the platform. \citet{Jackson2022} observed that allowing people to share only posts that they have indicated are true, what they called self-censoring, reduces the spread of misinformation. \citet{Pennycook2022} meta-analyzed 20 experiments and concluded that interventions that shifted users' attention toward the concept of accuracy could help reduce misinformation sharing online.
+This work proposes a soft approach, not involving censorship or tagging, for combating online misinformation, an approach advocated in the literature \citep{Howe2023, Jackson2022, Pennycook2022}. \citet{Howe2023} proposed to cap the depth (how many times messages can be relayed) or width (how many people a message can be shared with) of a social network to improve information fidelity. \citet{Jackson2022} observed that allowing people to only share posts that they have indicated are true, what they termed self-censoring, reduces the spread of misinformation. \citet{Pennycook2022} experimentally concluded that interventions that shifted users' attention toward the concept of accuracy could help reduce online misinformation sharing.
 These works, together with ours, all focus on reducing the sharing of misinformation. \citet{yang2023designing} and \citet{Candogan2020} respectively studied reducing the creation and the consumption of inaccurate information through signaling.
-While also taking an information design approach like ours, they assumed that the platform had perfect knowledge of the content accuracy.
-Instead of considering intervention, \citet{acemoglu2021model} modeled the propagation of misinformation as a game and analyzed its equilibrium.
+Instead of considering an intervention, \citet{acemoglu2021model} modeled the propagation of misinformation as a game and analyzed its equilibrium, whereas \citet{Candogan2020} focuses on optimization with respect to externality effects.
+While spiritually similar, both assume platforms have perfect knowledge and do not consider performative effects.